What’s credit card protection?

 You can also claim for consequential costs, as well as the cost of the original purchase.
 An example of this would be claiming back money for alternative travel arrangements and accommodation if your flight was cancelled.

-Please note that this protection doesn't extend to payments made by debit card, however.
+This protection doesn't extend to payments made by debit card, though.

 Other types of credit card protection